Web Platform & Member Portal

 Overview

 When crisis strikes, Ohio responds.
-Since 1996, the Ohio Crisis Response Team has been the small non-profit that arrives in the moments, days, and weeks after a community has been shattered: a natural disaster, an act of mass violence, a tragic accident.
-Their volunteer responders provide immediate, compassionate, on-scene support to communities navigating their darkest hours.
+Since 1996, the Ohio Crisis Response Team has been the small non-profit that arrives in the moments, days, and weeks after a community is shattered.
+A natural disaster.
+An act of mass violence.
+A tragic accident.
+Their volunteer responders provide immediate, on-scene support to people in the hardest hours of their lives.

-After 30 years and 400+ deployments, the team needed digital infrastructure that could keep up with the work without becoming work itself.
+Thirty years and more than 400 deployments later, the team needed digital infrastructure that could keep up with the work without becoming the work.

 That's what I'm helping them build.

-OCRT is run by a small staff and a roster of volunteer responders, most of whom are clinicians, first responders, and peer counselors.
+OCRT runs on a very small volunteer staff and a roster of community volunteers, most of them clinicians, first responders, and peer counselors.
 They are responders before they are computer operators.
-Every minute they spend wrestling a tool is a minute they are not on deployment.
+Every minute one of them spends fighting a tool is a minute they are not with the people they showed up for.

-The question I started with was simple.
-What does the team need their digital home to do, and how do I make it disappear into the work?
+So the brief wrote itself.
+What does this team need their digital home to do, and how do I make it disappear into the work?
+That question shaped every decision that followed.

 The public site

-ohiocrisisresponseteam.org is the front door for the audiences OCRT actually serves: law enforcement and emergency-management leaders, school superintendents, and local-government officials with the authority to formally request a deployment.
-Clear language about what the team does, who their responders are, and how to invite them in.
-No charity-speak, no jargon.
+OhioCrisisResponseTeam.org is live.
+It is the front door for the people who actually call OCRT in: law enforcement and emergency-management leaders, school superintendents, local-government officials with the authority to formally request a deployment.

 The member portal